PIAG Members

 Employer: Southern DHB

 Bio: I am an active member of the NZWCS, I currently hold the position of Area Coordinator for the Otago region and have recently joined the Pressure Injury Advisory Group.
-Pressure injuries are of a strong interest to me, especially in the community setting and imparting the knowledge to colleagues and clinicians in patient care.
-Implementing appropriate evidence-based interventions are essential to reduce incidence of pressure injuries to improving patient outcome.
+Pressure injuries are of a strong interest to me, especially in the community setting and in imparting knowledge to colleagues and clinicians in patient care.
+Implementing appropriate evidence-based interventions is essential to reduce the incidence of pressure injuries to improve patient outcomes.

-I am employed as a RN with the Southern District Health Board as a community district nurse.
+I am employed as an RN with the Southern District Health Board as a community district nurse.

 Name: Paula McKinnelPaula McKinnel